Coloby/quartz_notes/quartz_content/PublicNotes/leverage.md

 	- fundamental priciples
 	- ignore everything else, let go

-- Prioritize - It isn't about doing more but doing less, is that the less?
+- Do less - It isn't about doing more but doing less, is that the less?
 	- [[Int]]
 	- [[80-20 pareto principle]] - tips to find/confirm it
 	- [[Kid reasoning - Lateral thinking]] - Outside the box